unahouExosite/docs/rpc/README.md

 ##writegroup

 Writes the given values for the respective resources in the list.
-This provides a more compact way of writing to multiple resources compared with combining multiple `write` calls into a single request.
-The values are not necessarily written at the same timestamp.
+The difference between calling `writegroup` and combining multiple `write` calls into a single request is that `writegroup` guarantees the points are written at the same timestamp.

 ```
 {